-The CABLE means that the cpu chip is unable to read the pot inside your rotor.
+If this message appears on the display it means that the cpu chip is unable to read the pot inside your rotor.
 For older rotors, this means the pot is dirty or corroded and intermittent.
 You can verify this moving the rotor with the left or right button and see if the message goes away and the main position digits start moving again.

 Another cause of the message CABLE could be a bad connection either at the rotor or control box end.
 Your pot is most likely 500 ohms maximum, down to near zero ohms.
-For Yaesu rotors measure the resistance between pins 2 and 3.
+This is determined by measuring the resistance between pins 2 and 3.

+MOTOR

-The MOTOR message means that the cpu has not detected enough movement of your rotator motor in a specific amount of time.
+If this message appears on the display, it means that the cpu has not detected enough movement of your rotator motor in a specific amount of time.
 This could be caused by high winds or a cable has caught, or the mast is slipping in the rotor mast clamp.
 Alternatively, this message could also indicate an open circuit in the motor wiring.
 For the Yaesu this is pins 4 and 5.
+For the Ham series you have the complication of several factors: motor, brake, and motor capacitor.